lucidrains/reformer-pytorch/README.md

 This is a Pytorch implementation of Reformer https://openreview.net/pdf?id=rkgNKkHtvB

 It includes LSH attention, reversible network, and chunking.
 It has been validated with an auto-regressive task (enwik8).
-It also includes additional features to make the entire network pure attention all the way down.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1am1DRl80Kd3o6n_4u3MomPzYS0NfdHAC) 32k tokens